|Nutrition Facts (per serving)|

 After the pops have been frozen, remove them from the freezer.

 Melt the chocolate candy coating in the microwave and stir until completely smooth.

 Use a skewer to poke a hole in the bottom of each brownie ball.
 Dip the end of a lollipop stick into the melted coating, then stick this end into the hole made by the skewer, to help hold the stick in place.

 Dip the pops one at a time in the coating, holding the dipped pop over the bowl and allowing excess coating to drip back in the bowl.

 While the coating is still tacky but no longer dripping, sprinkle the desired toppings (nuts, coconut, sprinkles, etc) on the brownie pop before setting it on a baking sheet to finish setting.
-Alternately, you can stick the pops upright in styrofoam to allow them to finish drying.
+Alternatively, you can stick the pops upright in styrofoam to allow them to finish drying.